jaym21/Exspends/README.md

 - Overview of you current month expenditure category using pie-chart.
 - Overview of your total month expenditure of previous months using bar-chart.
 - View, update or delete your expense details.
+- Get a notification with your total expenses in that month.

 ## Screenshots 📸
 </br>